-Long pressing a notebook popups a menu to:
+Long-pressing a notebook pops up a menu to:

 - Open the notebook

 Noteshelf can change the cover on many notebooks at once.
-You can also rename your notebooks with the same title and the app will create versions of that title.
+You can also rename your notebooks with the same title, and the app will create versions with that title.

 - Cloud and Backup